ezahpizza/nexaFit/README.md

     - Features tagging, pagination, and comment tracking for meaningful discussions.
 4. **User Management**
     - Handles user profile creation, updates, and retrieval.
+5. **Chatbot Assistant**
+    - Powered by an LLM (Large Language Model) to assist users in navigating the platform.
+    - Provides guidance on calorie prediction inputs, meal planning options, forum usage, and more.

+---

 ### Frontend Features